German workers' and soldiers' councils 1918–1919: Circus Busch meeting

 About 3,000 workers and soldiers gathered at Berlin's Circus Busch auditorium.
 A clear majority approved the six-member Council of the People's Deputies named earlier in the day.
 Emil Barth of the USPD, in a move that caught the SPD by surprise, then called for an action committee to oversee the Council and presented a list of radical leftists drawn up by the Revolutionary Stewards.
 Ebert thought the committee unnecessary and said that if it was established, it needed to have equal numbers of SPD and USPD members.
-When members of the Spartacus League threatened Ebert, he went for safety to the Reich Chancellery where he received the assurances of Prussian Minister of War Heinrich Scheuch that the Council of the People's Deputies would be protected.
+When members of the Spartacus League threatened Ebert, he went for safety to the Reich Chancellery where he received the assurances of Prussian Minister of War Heinrich Schëuch that the Council of the People's Deputies would be protected.

 At the Circus Busch, the Revolutionary Stewards backed down under pressure from both Hugo Haase (USPD) and the soldiers' representatives.
-The assembly then elected two 14-member action committees, one made up of seven members each from SPD and USPD and the other of soldiers, most of whom were politically independent.
+The assembly then elected two 14-member action committees, one made up of seven members each from the SPD and USPD, and the other of soldiers, most of whom were politically independent.
 The two committees together formed the Executive Council of Workers' and Soldiers' Councils of Greater Berlin (Vollzugsrat des Arbeiter- und Soldatenrates Grossberlin) under the leadership of Richard Müller, the head of the Revolutionary Stewards.

 The workers' and soldiers' councils saw themselves as a provisional parliament to express the revolutionary will of the people.
-The goals they set were to be politically implemented by the Council of People's Deputies under the supervision of the Executive Council of Greater Berlin: "The bearers of political power are now workers' and soldiers' councils.
+The goals they set were to be politically implemented by the Council of People's Deputies under the supervision of the Executive Council of Greater Berlin.
+Their program stated that:The bearers of political power are now workers' and soldiers' councils.
 Immediate peace is the slogan of the revolution.
 The rapid and consistent socialisation of the capitalist means of production is feasible without major upheaval, given Germany's social structure and the degree of maturity of its economic and political organisation.
-It is necessary in order to build a new economic order out of the blood-soaked ruins, to prevent the economic enslavement of the masses and the destruction of culture."
+It is necessary in order to build a new economic order out of the blood-soaked ruins, to prevent the economic enslavement of the masses and the destruction of culture.